43rd Infantry Division (United States): Formation and interwar period

 The division staff, composed of personnel from all four states, came together each summer to conduct joint training, usually held at the Connecticut State Camp military area near Niantic.
 The staff participated in the First Army command post exercises at Camp Dix, New Jersey, in 1931 and 1934, and at Fort Devens, Massachusetts, in 1936 and 1937.
 From 1922 to 1939, the division's subordinate units generally held separate summer camps at locations within their respective states: Connecticut units at Niantic; Rhode Island units at Quonset Point; Maine units at Camp Keyes, near Augusta; and Vermont units at Fort Ethan Allen.
 The division was assembled in one place for the first time at Fort Devens in June 1930.
 During that camp, training was conducted at the squad and platoon level due to the relative inexperience of the units’ soldiers.
 The next opportunity for the 43rd Division to function as a complete unit came in August 1935 when it participated in the First and Second Corps Area phase of the First Army maneuvers at Pine Camp, New York.
 In 1939, the “Winged Victory” Division again participated in the First Army maneuvers, this time at Plattsburg, New York, as part of the provisional I Corps.
 The 43rd Division's last major training event before induction was the First Army maneuvers near Canton, New York, in August 1940.
 The division was relieved from the I Corps on 30 December 1940 and assigned to the IV Corps.
 It was inducted into federal service at home stations on 24 February 1941 and ordered to move to Camp Blanding, Florida, where it arrived on 13 March 1941.
 After the division's initial train-up period, it participated in the IV Corps Louisiana Maneuvers in August 1941, in the GHQ maneuvers near Bellwood, Louisiana, in September 1941, and in the First Army Carolina Maneuvers near Peachland-Camden, in October–November 1941.

-Order of battle, 1924 and 1939
+Organization 1924

-An asterisk indicates the state of headquarters allocation; at the given date, the headquarters was not yet organized or was inactive.
-The 170th Infantry Regiment was redesignated as the 102nd Infantry on 28 February 1924.
+Units in italics indicate the state of headquarters allocation but at the given date, the headquarters was not yet organized.